 Starting at the top left, there is a drop down menu showing the company you are currently working on.
-If you are a business owner or employee you may have only one business that you use Xero for, but you can also through this dropdown menu select the Demo Company (great for trying out things and learning new Xero skills) or go to My Xero, where you can review access settings, subscriptions and add other businesses to Xero.
-So if for example, you require external support you can use this to add an Adelaide Xero Bookkeeping firm to your profile page so we can assist you with ongoing support.
+If you are a business owner or employee, you may have only one business that you use Xero for, but through this drop down menu you can also select the Demo Company (great for trying out things and learning new Xero skills) or go to My Xero, where you can review access settings, subscriptions and add other businesses to Xero.
+So if, for example, you require external support, you can use this to add an Adelaide Xero Bookkeeping firm to your profile page so we can assist you with ongoing support.

 On the top right, you will see your own name.
-From here you can go into and set up your profile. (useful if you want to be an active member on the Xero forums) You can also make changes to your account settings.
+From here you can go into and set up your profile (useful if you want to be an active member on the Xero forums).
+You can also make changes to your account settings.
 This is also where you will find the log out button for when you have finished your session.

 Back to the dashboard, just below the drop down menu are the links to all of the pages and functions within Xero.
-This top bar appears on all the pages so it is easy to navigate to the page you want to get to, wherever you are in Xero.
+This top bar appears on all the pages, so it is easy to navigate to the page you want to get to, wherever you are in Xero.

 If you click on the Dashboard button it takes you back to the dashboard.
-However holding the mouse over the other buttons brings down a drop down menu, from which you can choose the appropriate page to go to.
+However, holding the mouse over the other buttons brings down a drop down menu, from which you can choose the appropriate page to go to.

-In Reports we can actually choose the reports we want to see in the drop down list.
+In Reports, we can actually choose the reports we want to see in the drop down list.
 Just click on Reports and then highlight the reports you want by clicking the star, which will turn blue.
 The report will now show up in the drop down menu.
 Un-star those reports that are highlighted but that you’re not interested in.
 You now have easy access to the key reports for your business!

 Settings allows you to edit the General Settings or the Chart of Accounts.
-The General Settings contains all of your business and financial details, such as company name and address, tax periods, currencies, invoice settings etc.
+The General Settings contains all of your business and financial details, such as company name and address, tax periods, currencies, invoice settings, etc.